tomaskala/website/posts/2022-02-27-server-structure.md

 ---
-title: Infrastructure
+title: Server structure
 date: 2022/02/27
 ---

-In this post, I want to document my server infrastructure.
+In this post, I want to document my server structure.
 Mostly for myself to have a reference to come back to, but perhaps someone will find something useful here.
 I also want to update this document whenever I add anything new.

 I keep my configuration in a [git repository](https://github.com/tomaskala/server-config).
 This has been evolving